okta/okta-auth-js/README.md

   type="text/javascript"></script>
 ```

-The `okta-auth-js.min.js` file will expose a global `OktaAuth` object which can be used to bootstrap the client:
+The `okta-auth-js.min.js` file will expose a global `OktaAuth` object.
+Use it to bootstrap the client:

 ```javascript
 var authClient = new OktaAuth({/* configOptions */});